Predicates

 Execution context methods

 Logtalk defines five built-in private methods to access an object execution context.
-These methods are in the common usage scenarios translated to a single unification performed at compile time with a clause head context argument.
+These methods are in the common usage scenarios translated to a single unification performed at compile-time with a clause head context argument.
 Therefore, they can be freely used without worrying about performance penalties.
 When called from inside a category, these methods refer to the execution context of the object importing the category.
 These methods are private and cannot be used as messages to objects.

-To find the object that received the message under execution we may use the self/1 method.
+To find the object that received the message under execution, we may use the self/1 method.
 We may also retrieve the object that has sent the message under execution using the sender/1 method.

 The method this/1 enables us to retrieve the name of the object for which the predicate clause whose body is being executed is defined instead of using the name directly.
 This helps to avoid breaking the code if we decide to change the object name and forget to change the name references.
 This method may also be used from within a category.
 In this case, the method returns the object importing the category on whose behalf the predicate clause is being executed.